PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 ### Installing JupyterLab Extensions

-JupyterLab extensions are written using node javascipt.
+JupyterLab extensions are written using node javascript.
 The are also commonly built upon interactive widgets.
 Install the following:

 ```
 conda install -c conda-forge nodejs ipywidgets